LaboratoireMecaniqueLille/crappy/docs/source/concepts/lifecycle_shutdown.rst

 --------------------------------

 Calling :ref:`crappy.start() <crappy_docs/aliases:crappy.start()>` first runs
-:meth:`~crappy.blocks.Block.prepare_all`.
-Crappy creates the state shared by the Blocks, starts them, and calls each Block's :meth:`~crappy.blocks.Block.prepare` method.
+:meth:`~crappy.blocks.meta_block.block.Block.prepare_all`.
+Crappy creates the state shared by the Blocks, starts them, and calls each Block's :meth:`~crappy.blocks.meta_block.block.Block.prepare` method.
 Typical preparation work includes opening a device, establishing a connection, or creating an output file.

 After preparing, every Block waits at a synchronization barrier.
 If one Block fails during preparation, the barrier is released as an error so that the